rbohl/liferay-docs/en/developer/customization/articles/50-liferay-forms/03-creating-form-storage-adapters.markdown

 The default JSON implementation responds differently depending on the value of a boolean value stored in the save request, `isInsert`.
 If true, logic for adding a new form record is invoked, and if false, an update is precipitated instead.
-This logic is contained in two protected methods.
+This logic is contained in two protected methods, `insert` and `update`.

 ```java
 @Override